RuslanPr0g/IncrementalGenerator/README.md

                 continue;
             }

-            // Get the full type name of the enum e.g. Colour,
+            // Get the full type name of the enum e.g. Color,
-            // or OuterClass<T>.Colour if it was nested in a generic type (for example) string enumName = enumSymbol.ToString();
+            // or OuterClass<T>.Color if it was nested in a generic type (for example) string enumName = enumSymbol.ToString();

             // Get all the members in the enum